andrewplummer/Sugar/CAUTION.md

   - `Object.select` and `Object.reject` now, when passed an object as a matcher, only check for key existence, not whether values also match or not.
 To do the "intersect" operation that these methods previously performed, `Object.filter`, `Object.remove`, or `Object.exclude` can instead be used.

 - Level: Minor
+  - `Array#remove` and `Array#exclude` no longer accept enumerated paramters.
+To remove multiple elements, depending on the type a regex or function may be used.
+Otherwise the method must be called multiple times.

+- Level: Minor
   - `Date.create` no longer accepts enumerated parameters (2001, 5, 31, ...).
 Use the normal date constructor instead.

 - Level: Minor